fb-co/devsbunker/important_todo.md

 ## High Priority

+-   [ ] put this somewhere if we use freepik svgs
+-   `<a href="https://www.freepik.com/vectors/food">Food vector created by gstudioimagen - www.freepik.com</a>`

 -   [ ] hitting enter doesnt send comment and throws error
 -   [x] hide reset pwd setting if not logged in